shuple/sparqly/README.md

 Send queries from stdin or files, access remote endpoints like DBpedia, and kickstart exploration with a sample query.

 ## Requirement
-The script requires Python 3.8 and above.
+The script requires Python 3.8 or above.

 ```bash
 ptyhon3 --version